NO RATING; FILM INCOMPLETE

 One sign of how fast movie technology was changing was that a mere nine years after Méliès’ film, one no longer had to create the illusion of underwater photography, as Stuart Paton actually took the cameras down beneath the surface in his 20,000 Leagues Under the Sea (1916).
-The film was a huge hit, but disregarding a few animated comedy shorts, no more attempts at adapting the book were made until Disney’s blockbuster 20,000 Leagues Under the Sea (1954) came along and blew everyone away.
+The film was a huge hit, but disregarding a few animated comedy shorts, no more attempts at adapting the book were made until Disney’s blockbuster 20,000 Leagues Under the Sea (1954, review) came along and blew everyone away.
 To date, that is the best adaptation not only of this particular novel, but perhaps of any Jules Verne novel.
 With that in mind, it is perhaps no great surprise that no-one has yet released an actual big-budget adaptation of the book since then.

 A few very loose adaptations have been made for cinematic release, including the Vincent Price effort City Under the Sea (1965, known as War-Gods of the Deep in the US), and Captain Nemo and the Underwater City (1969), a loose amalgamation of 20,000 Leagues Under the Seas and another Verne novel, The Floating City.
 Captain Nemo has also popped up here and there, most notably perhaps in the critical flop The League of Extraordinary Gentlemen (2003).
 There has been quite a number of straight-to-TV adaptations, of which the best remembered is probably 20,000 Leagues Under the Sea (1997), starring Michael Caine as Captain Nemo, and the mini-series The Amazing Captain Nemo (1978) starring Jose Ferrer.